waikitkong/FIFA18/README.md

 # FIFA18

+## Shielding
+`L2` when you have the ball, this can be use while run against defender.

 ## Attack guide
 Cut from the wing to mid with `driven pass` is nice, add some skill moves is cool